macropay-solutions/laravel-lumen-crud-wizard/README.md

 #### II.2.
 Read/Get resource
 - also with relations, appends, count relations and exist relations

 #### II.3.
-Update/Upsert resource
+Update/Upsert/Increment resource
-- only with allowed fields (or create if not found, if incrementing = false or by custom condition if the identifier is other than the pk)
+- only with allowed fields (or create if not found, if (pk) incrementing = false or by custom condition if the identifier is other than the pk)
 - also with relations, appends, count relations and exist relations
+- supports incrementing for the summable columns ONLY.
+Use "++x[.xx]" or "--x[.xx]".
+Incrementing can be made together with other updates.

 #### II.4.
 Delete resource
 - only if allowed